Youth Front Party

 Youth Front Party (Formerly Penang Front Party, PFP) is a Penang-based-opposition party in Malaysia.
 The party was originally founded in 2016 with Zahidi Zainul Abidin, the UMNO lawmaker as an advisor, and revived a few months later by Patrick Ooi.
-As the name suggests, it contested several seats in the then-opposition held state during the Malaysia General Election 2018 but also sent a candidate to Kuala Lumpur.
+It contested several seats in the then-opposition held state of Penang during the 2018 Malaysian general election but also sent a candidate to Kuala Lumpur.
 However, they failed in their maiden electoral venture with all their candidates having lost their deposits.

 In June 2022, Party Chairman announced that PFP eyed to contest 10 state and parliamentary seats in Penang, and Kedah in the 15th General Election (GE15).
-However, in Oct 2022 it was reported by a local news agency indicate that cops arrested an ex-politicians to assist in investigation and probe under Akta Anti Pemerdagangan Orang dan Anti Penyeludupan Migran (ATIPSOM) 2007.
-However, according to records from Election Commission Of Malaysia, PFP did not contest in the 2022 general election.It was only party member Razalif Mohd Zain that contested for the Bukit Bendera federal seat as an independent instead of representing the party in the election.
-He lost the election to Syerleena Abdul Rashid of the Pakatan Harapan (PH) and the Democratic Action Party (DAP) by a minority of 49,054 votes, garnering only 299 votes, which is 0.48% of the total votes and losing the deposit of RM 10,000.
-For the deposit to be refunded, he has to garner at least 7,812 votes, which is 12.5% of the total votes.
+However, according to records from Election Commission Of Malaysia, PFP did not contest in the 2022 general election.
+Razalif Mohd Zain contested for the Bukit Bendera federal seat as an independent instead of representing the party in the election.
+He lost the election to Syerleena Abdul Rashid of Pakatan Harapan (PH) and Democratic Action Party (DAP) by a minority of 49,054 votes, garnering only 299 votes, which is 0.48% of the total votes.

+In Oct 2022 it was reported by a local news agency indicate that police arrested an ex-politician to assist in investigation and probe related to anti-human trafficking.

-On 17 December 2022, the local news agency reported that the suspect, a 55 years old ex-Penang politician Patrick Ooi Khar Giap was charged under Section 12 of the Anti-Trafficking in Persons and Smuggling of Migrants Act 2007 (ATIPSOM), which carries a maximum 20 years' jail and fine, upon conviction.
+On 17 December 2022, the local news agency reported that party president Patrick Ooi Khar Giap had been charged under the Anti-Trafficking in Persons and Smuggling of Migrants Act, which carries a maximum 20 years' jail and fine, upon conviction.